swkruger/devtoolshub/NEXT_TOOL_PROMPT.md

 # 🛠 Next Tool Development Prompt

-## 🎯 Goal: Implement Timestamp Converter Tool
+## 🎯 Goal: Implement PWA Assets & Manifest Generator

-Continue building the best developer tools platform by implementing the **Timestamp Converter** tool, following the exact same approach as our previous 6 successful tools.
+Build a professional tool that generates all required PWA images and filenames according to current platform specs, plus a ready-to-use `manifest.json` and `<link>` tags.
+Follow the same architecture, premium gating, and UI conventions as existing tools.

 ---